davidsantiagoquevedo/brownian-motion/README.md

 ### Random walk
 ![Alt Text](2d-gas/figures/random_walk.gif)

-*(Soon) Stochastic simulation performed in python to replicate the behavior of the system based in the analytical treatment of browian motion.*
+*(Soon) Stochastic simulation performed in python to replicate the behavior of the system based in the analytical treatment of brownian motion.*